 Removing a private interface

-If you remove the "Ext-Net" interface (public IP), this address will be released and put back into circulation.
-It is not possible to just reassign it.
+However, if you detach the “Ext-Net” interface (public IP), this address will be released and put back into circulation; it cannot be reassigned.

-This action is only necessary if you want to isolate your server in the vRack (Ext-Net interface) or remove it from a VLAN.
+This action is only required if you wish to isolate your server in the vRack (private network), or if you wish to remove it from one or more VLANs.

 Example: